docsmith-darshan/tom_theme/pages/mydoc/my_doc_Configure_Database.md

     ```
     CREATE USER 'ownclouduser'@'localhost' IDENTIFIED BY '1234';
     ```
-    {% include important.html content=" You need to enter the same Database user name and password in the [Installation Wizard](mydoc_installation_wizard.html). " %}

 4. Grant all the privileges to a user:
     ```
     GRANT ALL PRIVILEGES ON *.* TO 'dbadmin'@'localhost' WITH GRANT OPTION;